Collaborative Nested Sampling: Big Data vs. complex physical models: Discussion

 \section{Discussion}

-A scalable algorithm for analysing massive data sets with arbitrarily detailed physical models and complex, inhomogeneous noise properties was presented.
+Collaborative nested sampling is a scalable algorithm suitable for analysing massive data sets with arbitrarily complex physical models and complex, inhomogeneous noise properties.
 The algorithm brings to the Big Data regime parameter estimation with uncertainties, classification of objects and distinction between physical processes.

-The key insight in this work is to take advantage of a property specific to nested sampling: The contours at a given iteration are sub-volumes which can look similar across similar data sets, and it is permitted to draw new points from the union of contours\footnote{As in classic nested sampling, the volume shrinkage estimates are valid on average.
+The key insight in this work is to take advantage of a property specific to nested sampling: The sampling regions can look similar across similar data sets, and rejection sampling from the union of contours is permitted\footnote{As in classic nested sampling, the volume shrinkage estimates are valid on average.
 Multiple runs can test whether this leads to additional scatter in the integral estimate.
-In practice, single runs already give correct uncertainties for many problems.}.
-These joint draws reduce drastically the number of unique model evaluations, in particular at the beginning of the nested sampling run.
-The same approach cannot be followed with Markov Chain proposals: There, the following proposal depends on the current points, and different acceptances prohibit a later joint proposal.
-The joint sampling suggests \emph{Collaborative Nested Sampling} as the name of the algorithm.
+In practice, single runs already give correct uncertainties for many problems.}. \emph{Collaborative nested sampling} reduces the number of unique model evaluations, in particular at the beginning of the nested sampling run.
+The same approach cannot be followed with Markov Chain proposals: There, the proposal depends on the current point, and deviating acceptances prohibit a later joint proposal.

+Compared to embarrassingly parallel analyses, collaborative nested sampling excels in specific types of problems, which have many uncertain data sets of similar structure into which a slow physical model is predicting.
 The algorithm has some overhead related to the management of live points, in particularly to determine the unique set of live points across a dynamically selected subgroup of data sets.
 The memory usage also grows if big data sets have to be held in the same machine.
 If only chunks of $N$ are managable, the analyses can be split into such sizes and analysed in parallel across multiple machines.
 In that case, one can take advantage of the scaling of the algorithm until $N$.

-\textbf{Applications: }The algorithm can be applied immediately to any existing large data sets, such as spectra from the Sloan Digital Sky Survey \cite{Eisenstein2011SDSS} which inspired the example presented here.
-Low signal-to-noise data or exhaustive searches for lines with multiple solutions are addressed in the algorithm.
-Aside from surveys with large data sets, individual integral-field-unit observations, where each pixel contains a spectrum, can be analysed with the algorithm, permitting also the fitting of complex ionisation or radiative transfer models.
-There the optimal speed-up case for the algorithm is satisfied, because often many pixels will share lines with similar positions and widths.
-Compared to existing approaches, nested sampling naturally allows model comparisons (e.g. detection of additional lines) and multiple fit solutions.